calalalizade/UnityGames_Collection/3.Tic-tac-toe/README.md

 ## Credits

-This game was developed by [me].
+This game was developed by me.
 It was created as a learning project and for the enjoyment of the gaming community.
 We hope you have a great time playing!

 ## License